-One can extend the notion of basic feasible solutions also to LPs that are not in standard form.
-Consider the case that among the constraints of the LP there are n constraints that are linearly independent.
-(For LPs in standard form, these can simply be taken to be the nonnegativity constraints.)
-Then a basic feasible solution is one that satisfies n linearly independent constraints with equality.
-Also here, every LP that is feasible and bounded has a bfs that is optimal.
+One can extend the notion of basic feasible solutions also to LPs that are not in standard form, provided that among the constraints of the LP there are n constraints that are linearly independent.
+(This applies for example to LPs in canonical form, because the n nonnegativity constraints are linearly independent.)
+In this case, a basic feasible solution is one that satisfies n linearly independent constraints with equality.
+Moreover, for every LP that has n constraints that are linearly independent, if it is feasible and bounded, then it has a bfs that is optimal.
+(Proving this statement is left as a homework assignment.)